 Climate change will transform the Australian way of life.
-Having already reached a mean temperature rise of 1.47°C1, Australia is on the frontline of climate change impacts, experiencing more severe bushfires, hotter and longer heatwaves, rising sea levels that are exacerbating hazards along our coastlines, cyclones that are projected to intensify and possibly track further southwards, and an increase in rainfall intensity and associated flooding as the climate warms.
-Winter 2023 was Australia's warmest on record with a mean temperature of 1.53°C above average, exceeding the previous record of 1.46°C.2
+Having already reached a mean temperature rise of 1.51°C1, Australia is on the frontline of climate change impacts, experiencing more severe bushfires, hotter and longer heatwaves, rising sea levels that are exacerbating hazards along our coastlines, cyclones that are projected to intensify and possibly track further southwards, and an increase in rainfall intensity and associated flooding as the climate warms.
+Australia's warmest year on record was 2019, and eight of the nine warmest years on record have occurred since 2013.2